1991 Leningrad municipal election: Mayoral election

-Sobchak and allies had called for more tractors and less tanks to be produced at Soviet government-operated defense plants in the Leningrad area.
-He also hoped to see municipally-owned enterprises of the city privatized through methods included outright sales, long-term leases, and the creation of joint-stock companies owned by employees.
+Sobchak and allies had called for more tractors and fewer tanks to be produced at Soviet government-operated defense plants in the Leningrad area.
+He also hoped to see municipally owned enterprises of the city privatized through methods included outright sales, long-term leases, and the creation of joint-stock companies owned by employees.
 He also supported making the city a free economic zone which would lure foreign manufacturing and service companies to the area through tax concessions and exemptions from customs duties.
 In May 1991, Boris Yeltsin gave his support to this plan.

 Sobchak, during his campaign, supported renaming the city to its former name of "Saint Petersburg".
 He also called for removing Lenin from his mausoleum in Moscow's Red Square, saying that Lenin should be buried in Leningrad/Saint Petersburg alongside his mother and sister.

-The most significant candidate Sobchak that faced was Yuri Sevenard, the Communist Party's candidate.
+The most significant candidate that Sobchak faced was Yuri Sevenard, the Communist Party's candidate.

 Name change referendum

 55% of voters supported restoring the city's name to "Saint Petersburg".
 The referendum was non-binding, as only the Communist-dominated national parliament had the authority to implement a name-change.

 When the city was founded in 1703, it had been known by the name "Saint Petersburg", but had been renamed to "Petrograd" in 1914 and again to "Leningrad" in 1924, five days after the death of the inaugural leader of the Soviet Union, Vladimir Lenin.
 After exhaustive lobbying by anti-Communist groups, the Leningrad City Council agreed to hold a referendum on changing the city's name to "Saint Petersburg".

 Debate over the name-change, ahead of the referendum, touched on the very value of Soviet identity.
 Bolsheviks, communists, and many war veterans opposed a name change as both attacking the ideals that had shaped their lives, and as an insult towards the suffering endured in the Battle of Leningrad.
 The prospect of renaming drew particular anger from many survivors of the Siege of Leningrad.
-Contrarily, reformers, intellectuals, Russian nationalists, and opponents of Communism felt that the name Saint Petersburg reflected Russian excellence and favored dropping the name "Leningrad", which they saw as identified by a system the felt had been repressive.
+Contrarily, reformers, intellectuals, Russian nationalists, and opponents of Communism felt that the name Saint Petersburg reflected Russian excellence and favored dropping the name "Leningrad", which they associated with a system they felt had been repressive.
 The greatest opposition was reportedly from voters over 65 years old, while the greatest support was from voters under the age of 30.

 Alexei II, Patriarch of the Russian Orthodox Church, supported the name change.
 Other supporters of the name-change included then-city councilman Dmitry Mezentsev.